-euphorbia horrida is native to south africa and commonly known as african milk barrel. it’s a somewhat variable plant with many varieties and forms. there are also cultivars with red spines and flowers available.
+Euphorbia horrida is native to South Africa and commonly known as the African milk barrel.
+It’s a somewhat variable plant with many varieties and forms.
+There are also cultivars with red spines and flowers available.

-the african milk barrel does best, if grown on a bright and sunny place throughout the year. a light shaded location will be tolerated. during summer it can be placed in the garden. but make sure that rainwater can easily flow out of the pot. because sitting in water will cause rot.
+The African milk barrel does best if grown in a bright and sunny place throughout the year.
+A lightly shaded location will be tolerated.
+During the summer, it can be placed in the garden, but make sure that rainwater can easily flow out of the pot, as sitting in water will cause rot.

-it grows well in a good drained mineral potting substrate. i’m using a mix of potting soil, seramis (lay granulate), pumice and coarse sand (1:1:1:1).
+It grows well in a well-drained mineral potting substrate.
+I’m using a mix of potting soil, clay granulate, pumice, and bird sand in a 1:1:1:1 ratio.

 on first sight, euphorbia obesa is looking like a cactus without thorns. but it’s a member of the euphorbiaceae family and related to such popular houseplants like the christmas star (e. pulcherrima). the commonly named baseball plant or basketball plant succulent is native to south africa.

 euphorbia obesa does best in sunny to bright positions. light shade will be tolerated but then it can grow a bit slower. plants growing in moderate shade should be slowly hardened off before placing it in full sun.

 it can be planted in a regular cactus mix or a mix between standard potting soil, coarse sand and pumice (2:1:1).

 the baseball plant can be deep watered, what’s flowing out of the pot should be removed after a few minutes. wet legs can cause root rott. before watering next allow to dry.

 a half strength cactus fertilizer can be given monthly and if placed at room temperature in fall and winter every six to eight weeks.